How to Get an Expungement in Illinois

 - Sealing: (hidden) This hides your criminal record from most of the public.
 Law enforcement organizations can still see sealed records.
 Employers required by law to conduct background checks can see sealed felony convictions.
 Employers cannot see sealed misdemeanor convictions or cases not resulting in convictions unless the employer is a law enforcement agency.

 - Executive Clemency: This is, by far, the least common way to clear a criminal record.
-If you do not qualify for expungement or sealing, you can apply for a pardon from the Governor forgiving you for your criminal convictions.
+If you do not qualify for expungement or sealing, you can apply for a pardon from the Governor, forgiving you for your criminal convictions.
 A pardon does not erase or hide your conviction on its own.
 If you get a pardon authorizing expungement, you can then apply to have your record expunged.

 Expungement is the place to start.
-If you’re asking yourself how to get an expungement of your record, then call at attorney at Wolfe & Stec today.
+If you’re asking yourself how to get an expungement of your record, then call an attorney at Wolfe & Stec today.
 After that, gather any documents you may have about your arrest(s) and we’ll get to work.

 We all make mistakes when we’re younger, and there comes a time when a person wants to make a fresh start.
 An expungement can be a way to wipe the slate clean and erase a criminal record.
 Or having your record sealed can be another way to hide a criminal record from public view.
-Our country believes in second chances and there are legal methods that can keep employers, banks, family members, friends, credit agencies and professional organizations from finding out about previous arrests and run-ins with the law.
+Our country believes in second chances, and there are legal methods that can keep employers, banks, family members, friends, credit agencies and professional organizations from finding out about previous arrests and run-ins with the law.

 If you’re ready to turn over a new leaf and wipe away your criminal past, the first step is to get an honest legal opinion about your record and then devise a plan about how to pursue expungement.
-For a free initial consultation, contact a lawyer at Wolfe & Stec at 630-305-0222.
-We’re here to help.
+If you are not eligible for expungement, you and your attorney can discuss whether having your record sealed would benefit you.